 - Zhangjiajie National Park (which includes several different destinations, such as the Wulingyuan Scenic Area)

-- Zhangjiajie National Forest (for clarity, it’s the place with the Avatar mountains, even though I don’t like this expression since, in my opinion, it is much more than that and is part of the Wulingyuan Scenic Area).
+- Zhangjiajie National Forest (for clarity, it’s the place with the Avatar Mountains, even though I don’t like this expression, since, in my opinion, it is much more than that and part of the Wulingyuan Scenic Area).

-Also, some names sound similar, such as Zhangjiajie, Yuanjiajie, and Yangjiajie, which adds to the confusion.
+Some names sound similar, such as Zhangjiajie, Yuanjiajie, and Yangjiajie, which adds to the confusion.
+As you’ll see, visiting the different parks can be pretty expensive.

-Another thing to keep in mind is that visiting the different parks can be quite expensive, as you’ll see.
-You can get to Zhangjiajie by flying there, by train (I recommend using Trip.com), or by bus.
-As you can imagine, this place is well connected with the rest of China.
+You can get to Zhangjiajie by plane, train (I recommend using Trip.com), or bus.
+As you can imagine, this place is well-connected to the rest of China.

 Wulingyuan Scenic Area

-The Wulingyuan Scenic Area in Zhangjiajie was included in the Unesco World Heritage List in 1992.
-It is a quite big area that covers 690 square kilometres (266 square miles) and consists of four parts:
+In 1992, the Wulingyuan Scenic Area in Zhangjiajie was included in the UNESCO World Heritage List.
+It is a pretty big area that covers 690 square kilometres and consists of four parts:

 - Zhangjiajie National Forest Park